-Transfer Students: Transfer students who have completed at least two concurrent semesters of enrollment at the college and who have earned the equivalent of 16 or more blocks of credit may request one block off per semester at the time of course registration.
+Transfer Students: Students who have transferred in to Colorado College must earn a minimum of 8 units of credit at CC and have achieved Junior status (at least 16 units of total credit), before requesting one block off per semester.
 These students must register using the block-off code (00000) after discussing this choice with their academic advisor.
 Students enrolled in three blocks per semester are considered to be full-time students and must still pay a full semester of tuition, room and board, and fees.
 There is no refund for taking a block off.

 Part-Time Enrollment or Withdrawal with an Intent to Return (for students who do not maintain full-time enrollment):

 Any student who is taking more than one block off in a given semester must obtain permission from the Office of Student Life to pursue their studies on a part-time basis.
 During these blocks off, students will be placed in a status of Withdrawal with an Intent to Return.
 During this time, students will not be actively enrolled and will not have the privileges afforded to enrolled students, including, but not limited to, access to facilities, residence halls, or the meal plan unless they have written authorization from the Office of Student Life.
 The student’s Gold Card will be deactivated.
 Part-time students will be billed the per-block charge equivalent to one-third of a semester for each block enrolled.